Tuvia Tenenbom: Books

 Tenenbom's fourth book, Hello, Refugees! came out in English in July 2017, following its publication in German by Suhrkamp Verlag in March 2017, under the title Allein unter Flüchtlingen.
 In Hello, Refugees!
 Tenenbom chronicles his visits to many refugee camps in Germany, reporting of horrific conditions in most of those camps.
 Additionally, Hello, Refugees! contains interviews with politicians and activists from the far-right to the far-left, whom he asked to explain to him why has Germany taken in more refugees than other European countries.
-The Jerusalem Post called the book "a gem," and Asia Times said that "If Kafka had written non-fiction, he could not have bested Tenenbom’s latest book."